 Policy in Practice’s Low Income Family Tracker (LIFT) dashboards and Better Off Calculator have been designed to help simplify the complex benefits system and ensure that as people receive all the support they are eligible for.
 Use by many leading local authorities, LIFT uses household-level data to create insights that allow local authorities to identify their most vulnerable residents, monitor benefit take-up in order to target support, and track change over time.

 Our Benefits and Budgeting Calculator, linked to from the GOV.UK website, allows people to input their personal circumstances to find out exactly what support they are entitled to, as well as giving information on how to apply.
 These tools are helping to simplify the complex benefits system and prevent vulnerable people from slipping through the gaps in the welfare safety net.

 How councils are making a difference

 Folkestone and Hythe District Council use LIFT to run targeted benefit take-up campaigns to boost the financial resilience of their residents.
 In the past year they have run campaigns focusing on take-up of pension credit, severe disability premiums, discretionary housing payments, as well as targeting support to self-employed people, and those most affected by Covid.
-Rotherham Council uses the Benefit and Budgeting Calculator to increase people’s income and employment opportunities.
+Rotherham Council uses the Better Off Calculator to increase people’s income and employment opportunities.
 Find out more about their work here.

 Join our webinar on Wednesday 17 March where we share learnings from a powerful project, backed by the LGA and NHS Digital, to link data across adult services, children’s services, public health, the NHS, Police and Fire and Rescue Services.
 Find out more and register here.